What's mud season? It's early spring when snow is melting or has just melted and is when our trails here in the Catskills are extra wet.

 Wet, muddy trails are more prone to erosion, as is the soil surrounding our trails.
 Mud season hiking requires walking in the center of the treadway and/or sstepping on our many Catskill rocks wherever possible.
 This preserves both the trail and your footwear.

 If you are tempted to walk around a wet area, remember that you are damaging plants and loosening soil, which will result in erosion and natural resource damage.

 Find your trail!

 We do have trails that you can enjoy in soggy spring conditions without causing damage.
-Stop by the Catskill Interpretive Center or give us a call (845-688-3369) for suggestions!
+Stop by the Catskills Visitor Center or give us a call (845-688-3369) for suggestions!

 Keep Feet Dry and Comfy